Center for Sexuality, Gender and Religion

 - CSGR continues to support the work of the CST student group De Colores

-- CSGR announced on May 20 that Dara Jaworowicz, Alejandro Escoto, and Nina Fernando were the inaugural recipients of the Jeanne Audrey Powers Award - an award given to top graduates of Claremont School of Theology and Claremont Lincoln University on the basis of exceptional service to or leadership in the LGBTQIA community.
+- CSGR announced on May 20 that Dara Jaworowicz, Alejandro Escoto, and Nina Fernando were the inaugural recipients of the Jeanne Audrey Powers Award - an award given to top graduates of Claremont School of Theology on the basis of exceptional service to or leadership in the LGBTQIA community.

 - CSGR provided financial assistance to Pomona College Theatre Professor Betty Berhard and Indian actor/playwright/director Ms. Sushama Deshpande to produce a play and DVD about the LGBT community in Pune India.